 (b) Feasibility Survey for SME Support: Although the projects are not the cooperation assistance applying the JICA GL, operationally the GL have been applied to the projects since the projects include a feasibility survey.
-Since recently the number of the feasibility surveys is approx. 20-36 projects annually, only the projects annually annually annually annually the projects are classified as environmental category C.
+Since recently the number of the feasibility surveys is approx. 20-36 projects annually, only the projects annually are summarized in the following table.
+Mostly the projects are classified as environmental category C.